 When Witness for the Prosecution premiered in 1953, it was one of Agatha Christie’s proudest moments.
 Originally a short story, she had been convinced to turn it into a play set in a courtroom - an element that only played a small part in her initial story.
 This new production of her play focuses on that courtroom element, transforming London County Hall into the historic Old Bailey.
 Read more

 Witness for the Prosecution will return to London County Hall from 18 May.
 Read here for more information.

-A brand new, site-specific production of Agatha Christie's Witness for the Prosecution will be staged in a a unique court room setting inside County Hall, adjacent to the London Eye on London's South Bank.
-Developed with the support and involvement of the Christie family, the new production is directed by Lucy Bailey and will place the audience in the centre of the action within the court room.
+A brand new, site-specific production of Agatha Christie's Witness for the Prosecution is currently staged in a unique courtroom setting inside London County Hall, adjacent to the London Eye on London's South Bank.
+Developed with the support and involvement of the Christie family, the new production is directed by Lucy Bailey and will place the audience in the centre of the action within the courtroom.